notwa/boorubot/README.md

 it only tweets once per execution. use cron jobs or something for periodic tweets.

+### prerequisites

+* python 3.4+
+  earlier versions of 3.x may work, but are untested.

+* graphicsmagick
+  used for resizing and converting images.

+* optipng
+  used for reducing png filesizes.

+* python packages: requests, birdy, PyYAML

 ## .trc files

 you'll need to put a `.trc` file in the directory you're running the program from.